mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/Freshservice-Microsoft-Graph-connector-(preview).md

 **Access permissions**

-Only public solution articles with folder visibility to all are indexed using the Freshservice graph connector.
+Only public solution articles with folder visibility to all are indexed using the Freshservice Microsoft Graph connector.
 These solution articles will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ### Content